Tackling climate change is daunting, but we all must do our part.

 It is very important to limit global warming to 1.5 °C. Hence it is crucial for all countries and all sectors of society to attain decarbonization and net zero emissions by 2050.

-The mission of PCAF is to facilitate the financial industry alignment with Paris Climate Agreement.
+The mission of PCAF is to facilitate the financial industry alignment with the Paris Climate Agreement.

 Transparency and accountability of financial institutions’ greenhouse gas emissions are necessary to establish a foundation for these organizations to realign their portfolio with the Paris Climate Agreement.